vinfreecs/genga/Documentation.md

     * Sz = z-spin in Solar masses AU^2 * day / 0.0172020989; optional, the default value is 0.0
     * i = index of the body; optional, the default value is the line number in the input file.
 Don't give two bodies the same index.
     * t = start time of the simulation in years, optional.
 The default is zero.
     * amin = minimal value of semi major axis range for aecount; optional, the default value is 0.0.
 See [here](#markdown-header-aelimits) for more details
     * amax = maximal value of semi major axis range for aecount; optional, the default value is 100.
 See [here](#markdown-header-aelimits) for more details
     * emin = minimal value of eccentricity range for aecount; optional, the default value is 0.0.
 See [here](#markdown-header-aelimits) for more details
     * emax = maximal value of eccentricity range for aecount; optional, the default value is 1.0.
 See [here](#markdown-header-aelimits) for more details
+    * k2 = potential Love number of degree 2
+    * k2f = fluid Love number of degree 2
     * \- = skip this column, optional

  * The default value of the density in g/cm^3.
 If the density is not included in the initial condition file, it can be set here globally for all bodies.